smart-chain-fr/asyncbatch/README.md

 yarn add @smart-chain-fr/asyncbatch
 ```
 ## Basic Usage
-To use the AsyncBatch library, you need to create an instance and configure it as needed.
-Here's a basic example of how to use it:
+To use the AsyncBatch library, you have two primary approaches: using the create method or the run method.
+Each method offers different levels of control and simplicity based on your requirements.

+### Using the `create` Method
+To begin with the create method:

 ```ts
 import { AsyncBatch } from '@smart-chain-fr/asyncbatch';